-The hospital billing statement may seem complicated, but there are certain steps you can take to better understand the various charges and credits.
+Hospital billing statements may seem complicated, but there are steps you can take to understand the various charges and credits.

 First, make sure you know and understand exactly what your bill covers.
 Depending on the length of your stay, you can expect to see things such as room charges, meals, 24-hour nursing care and medicines as well as any special services like X-rays and lab tests.
 These charges are all itemized, making it easier to see what you're being charged for.
 Remember, you'll receive additional bills from doctors, surgeons and specialists separately from your hospital statement.